 Store your syrup in a bottle or jar in the refrigerator for up to one year.
 The syrup has a 20% sugar content provided by the honey.
 The honey also has antiviral, antibacterial, and antimicrobial properties, which help to maintain the freshness of the syrup.

-Use caution transferring the syrup from the pot to the strainer to avoid burns.
-I suggest placing the pot close the strainer and wearing protective gloves to protect your hands.
+Use caution when transferring the syrup from the pot to the strainer to avoid burns.
+I suggest placing the pot close to the strainer and wearing protective gloves to protect your hands.

 How I use Elderberry Syrup:

-As a tonic to prevent the onset of a cold, I take 1 tbsp. daily, during the Fall and Winter seasons.ย This is what I do as an adult.ย But check with your own physician as to what is the best dosage for you.
+As a tonic to prevent the onset of a cold, I take 1 tbsp daily during the Fall and Winter seasons.
+This is what I do as an adult but check with your physician about the best dosage for you.
 Check with your pediatrician as to the proper dosage for children.
 Honey should never be given to children under the age of 1.

-During illness, I take 1 tbsp. every 2 hours.ย This is what I do as an adult.ย But check with your own physician as to what is the best dosage for you.
+During illness, I take 1 tbsp every 2 hours.
+This is what I do as an adult but check with your physician about the best dosage for you.
 Check with your pediatrician as to the proper dosage for children.
 Honey should never be given to children under the age of 1.

 Nutrition